ymoch/preacher/docs/user/scenario-structure.rst

     * - request
       - :ref:`request`
       - The default request
-      - The request of this case.
+      - The request to be executed in this case.
     * - response
       - :ref:`response-description`
       - The default response description.